5 benefits of a regular dental check-up

 “There is a general perception that ‘going to the dentist hurts’ but I think the main issue is that we need to, in a way, invade people’s personal space to do our job.
 And for many people, that’s uncomfortable,” says Dr Ho.

-To reduce your anxiety, try these recommendations.
+To reduce your dental anxiety, try these recommendations.

 • Ask your friends for dentist recommendations and check with the dental reception about which dentist is best with nervous patients.

 • Be open and honest with your dentist.
-“It’s really important to speak to the dentist and explain your feelings upfront, because that way, with the clinician, you can work together to make each visit as relaxed as possible,” says Dr Gabriel Hajjar, HCF Dental Centre Network Clinical Manager.
+“It’s really important to speak to the dentist and explain your feelings upfront, because that way, you can work together to make each visit as relaxed as possible,” says Dr Gabriel Hajjar, HCF Dental Centre Network Clinical Manager.
 “For this reason it's important to find the right dentist and to establish a rapport with them.”

 • Prepare with some calming strategies.
 For those suffering from acute dental anxiety, Dr Hajjar recommends breathing and relaxation techniques, listening to music with headphones and taking a step-by-step approach with your dentist.